New BEL Road

 New BEL Road is a commercial and residential street in north Bangalore, Karnataka, India.
 The street is three kilometers long and houses a number of fine dining restaurants, pubs, retail outlets, gyms and salons.

-New BEL Road is in close proximity to Ramaiah Institute of Technology, Indian Institute of Science and Sankey tank.
+New BEL Road is in close proximity to Ramaiah Institute of Technology from whose Main Gate (Gate #1) it even begins, as well as Indian Institute of Science and Sankey tank.